 During the discovery of the Maya culture in the 19th century and its subsequent study, researchers defined the Maya as peaceful beings living in stone cities, governed by wise priests dedicated to astronomy, believing they had found the utopian society described by Thomas More.
 Nothing could be further from the truth.
 From the end of the 20th century onwards, the study of archaeological remains, as well as the accounts of Spanish chroniclers, describe communities as belligerent as any other civilization.

 David Webster defines 'wars' as planned confrontations by groups organized into combatants, who share, or believe they share, common interests and are willing to pursue their interests using forms of intimidation and armed confrontation that may involve deliberate killing.
-This definition is the most accurate when we speak of ancient Maya warfare, although there are those who have a sadistic view of Maya society, which they think only conducted raids in order to obtain captives for their sacrifices, dismissing the idea that they could sustain large-scale wars.
+This definition is the most accurate when we speak of ancient Maya warfare, although some have a sadistic view of Maya society, which they think only conducted raids to obtain captives for their sacrifices, dismissing the idea that they could sustain large-scale wars.

 This vision of war as simple incursions is completely absent during the Postclassic when people like the Quichés, under the command of Quicab the Great, carried out an expansionist war, occupying an extensive terrain in the highlands of Guatemala.
 In the cities taken by the Quichés, the rulers were replaced by new lords who imposed the cult of the god Tohil.
 This idea could be maintained during the Classic period, where the main reason for war was to dominate the neighboring city to obtain tribute and captives.
 Thus, the ruler obtained a rapid increase in wealth and prestige for his leadership in war.